Ecampus fact

 Not admitted?
 Please visit our "Ready to Apply?" information page for application procedures and requirements for OSU.

-Your ONID email is your official Oregon State email.
-It is hosted by Google, and is accessed from the Google Apps Login Portal.
+Your ONID email is your official oregonstate.edu email and can be accessed through Microsoft 365/Outlook.
 Billing notifications and all other Oregon State communications will be sent there.
-You must check your ONID email regularly by logging in to the OSU Google Mail application.
+You must check your ONID email regularly.

 The Ecampus Online Orientation for Nondegree Students provides you with important information about online and hybrid courses at Oregon State as well as systems and services that support nondegree students.